wdk-docs/feathers-docs/docs/_sources/guides/auth/recipe.mixed-auth.rst.txt

-FeathersJS Auth Recipe: Create Endpoints with Mixed Auth
+Create Endpoints with Mixed Auth
 ========================================================

 The Auk release of FeathersJS includes a powerful new :doc:`../../api/authentication/server` built on top of